Dissipation dynamics of a scalar field: Static and dynamic criticality

 \subsection{Field dependence at criticality}

 Finally, it is insightful to gain a qualitative understanding of the field dependence of $U^{(1)}(\phi)$ and $X(\phi)$ close to criticality.
 This applies to both infinite and finite volumes.
-In the left panel of \Cref{fig:finitesizecriticalmass}, the derivative of the effective potential is shown for different finite volumes.
-As the volume increases, the derivative near the origin, representing the mass term, gradually diminishes as expected at the critical point in the limit of infinite volume (indicated by the dashed grey line).
+In the left panel of Fig.~\ref{fig:finitesizecriticalmass}, the derivative of the effective potential is shown for different finite volumes.
+As the volume increases, the derivative near the origin, representing the mass term, gradually diminishes as expected at the critical point in the limit of infinite-volume (indicated by the dashed line).

-For the more intriguing case, the dissipation rate, we present its logarithm in the right panel of \Cref{fig:finitesizecriticalmass}.
-In this instance, remarkably, a barrier forms gradually, exhibiting divergence in the infinite volume limit at the origin.
+For the more intriguing case, the dissipation rate, we present its logarithm in the right panel of Fig.~\ref{fig:finitesizecriticalmass}.
+In this instance, remarkably, a barrier forms gradually, exhibiting divergence in the infinite-volume limit at the origin.
 A direct consequence thereof can be inferred from \labelcref{Gra}.
 At criticality, the mass term $U^{(2)}$ vanishes, leading to an infinite correlation length at zero spatial momentum, i.e.,~critical slowing down.
 However, due to the divergence of the dissipation rate, critical slowing down is observed for all spatial momenta.